 The Commission members shall be requested to make an annual inspection of recreation functions and to bring the report before the Mayor.

 The Recreation Commission shall develop a continuing "master plan" involving the proposed development of new recreation areas and programs which will be of interest to the citizens of Greenfield.
 This long-range plan should include recommended land takings and a priority listing.
-The Commission should seek out federal and state funds whenever it feels that the Town qualifies for such.
+The Commission should seek out federal and state funds whenever it feels that the City qualifies for such.